Anna Zabriskie, an Interior Designer based in Richmond, Virginia specializes in both residential and commercial design.

 for those with Sensory Integration Disorders.

+I authored a handbook on designing spaces for those with sensory integration disorders.
 “Designing for Children with Sensory Integration Disorder: A Handbook for Residential Designers” was published in JCCC’s Honors Journal.
 Since its publication, I’ve continued to revise this handbook as more information becomes available.